chhjel/HealthCheck/README.md

 * Downloads module where files can be made available for download, optionally protected by password, expiration date and download count limit.
 * Metrics module that outputs some simple metrics you can track manually.
 * Request log module that lists controllers and actions with their latest requests and errors.
-* Documentation module that shows generated sequence diagrams from code decorated with attributes.
 * Release notes module that can show release notes.
+* *[Not styled yet in 4.x+]* Documentation module that shows generated sequence diagrams from code decorated with attributes.
 * *[Deprecated in 4.x+]* Log searcher module for searching through logfiles on disk.

 ## Getting started